Indians abroad celebrate 73rd Republic Day; greetings pour in from leaders across the world | Politics

 Deuba commended India's remarkable achievements in socio-economic development and impressive advancement in technologies and innovation, according to a statement issued by Nepal's Ministry of Foreign Affairs.

-In a separate message, President Bidya Devi Bhandari extended her greetings to President Kovind.

-President Bhandari has extended ''best wishes for good health and happiness of the President of India as well as for the continued progress and prosperity of the people of India,'' according to the statement.
+President Bidya Devi Bhandari extended ''best wishes for good health and happiness of the President of India as well as for the continued progress and prosperity of the people of India,'' according to the statement.

 Indian Ambassador to Nepal Vinay Mohan Kwatra felicitated war widows and next of kins of deceased Gorkha soldiers by disbursing their dues of NRs.
 6.35 crore and blankets.